matuzo/matuzoat/src/blog/2023/single-page-applications-criticism.md

 # Conclusion

 I hope this didn’t come off as a rant, it’s not.
 I’m just trying to explain why SPAs are not the first choice or no choice at all for some people.
-I’ve worked with several JS libraries and frameworks, because [C.R.E.A.M.](https://www.youtube.com/watch?v=PBwAxmrE194), but I’ve never built one myself and I’ve never consulted a client to do so, and I probably never will.
+I’m glad that this diverse landscape of tools exists because we can learn from innovation and use this knowledge to create better experiences.
+I’ve worked with several JS libraries and frameworks, because it pays the bills, but I’ve never built one myself and I’ve never consulted a client to do so, and I probably never will.
+The simple explanation for that is that I build websites most of the time, and not complex applications.
+There is a place and time for JS frameworks and client side rendering, but it’s usually not the right choice for the typical website.